apple-fritter/flowmark/README.md

 documents much easier to review.

-It also offers optional **automatic smart quotes** to convert \"non-oriented quotes\" to “oriented quotes” intelligently and conservatively (avoiding code blocks).
+It also offers optional **automatic smart quotes** to convert \"non-oriented quotes\" to “oriented quotes” and apostrophes intelligently and conservatively (in particular, avoiding code blocks).

 It aims to be small and simple and have only a few dependencies, currently only [`marko`](https://github.com/frostming/marko),